 Clean Your Computer

-The fans inside computer helps it to keep cool and prevent CPU overheating but sometimes fans gets sluggish.
+The fans inside PC cool the whole inner hardware and prevent CPU overheating but sometimes fans gets sluggish.
 Do you know what causes fan to slows down and then eventually makes it stop?
-Dirt, dust, debris and pet hairs- etc. clogs up vents and fans and traps hot air resulting computer overheating.
+Dirt, dust, debris and pet hairs– etc. clogs up vents and fans and traps hot air resulting computer overheating.
 No matter how modern or spacious the PC case is, the dust always finds a way into your computer and much of it gets stuck in the several fans making computer fan loud and noisy.

 To prevent computer overheating it’s best to regularly clean PC parts.
 For that you’ll need a can of compressed air, a microfiber cloth, 99% isopropyl alcohol.
 Now open your computer and clean each and every fan in your PC.
 It includes your CPU fan, external fans, and your power supply fan.
 Blast them with a can of compressed air to get rid of dust, and clean the blades with alcohol socked cloth.